 This unit includes the Child Advocate Program, which works specifically with families who have children ages 0-5 years and have been exposed to neglect or family violence.
 The program offers parenting education and victim services with the overall goal of improving the children’s readiness to begin school.
 Prevention and intervention services are provided to each family, as well as emergency services for families in crisis.
 Support and supervision is provided by a deputy probation officer and two child advocates.

-Adult Special ServicesAdult Special Services is a diverse group of sub-units that includes Supervised Home Confinement, Pretrial Release Program, Drug Court Program, and Creating New Choices (Mental Health Court).
+Adult Special ServicesAdult Special Services is a diverse group of sub-units that includes Supervised Home Confinement, Pretrial Release Program, Drug Court Program, DUI Program, Veterans Treatment Program, Military Diversion and Creating New Choices (Mental Health Court).
 While supervision of offenders within the community is a fundamental objective of the probation officers assigned to these various sub-units, the means by which supervision is performed and the resources utilized may vary widely among those programs.

 Community Corrections Unit

 The Community Corrections Unit was established in response to the passage of the Public Safety Realignment Act of 2011.
 Persons who were sentenced to state prison for non-violent, non-serious, or non-sexual crimes are released on Post Release Community Supervision (PRCS) and supervised by the probation department.
 This unit is responsible for the intake, assessment, and supervision of persons released from state prison on PRCS.
-Individuals placed on Mandatory Supervision are currently supervised within this unit.
+Individuals placed on Mandatory Supervision are also supervised within this unit.
+These are the individuals who received a sentence of local prison and community supervision for some portion of that time.

 The unit works collaboratively with other county agencies and community based treatment providers to address the individual needs of offenders in an effort to reduce the risk they pose of reoffending.